What is the Kaipara Hill Country Erosion Project?

 Free soil conservation poplar and willows

 Poplar and willow play a huge role in the fight against hill country erosion and the regional council actively promotes the use of both trees.
-We can provide free poplar and willow poles to land owners who need them for soil conservation purposes within the Kaipara catchment.
-Numbers are limited, so please contact one of the regional council's land management advisors on 0800 002 004 regarding supply.
+We have provided free poplar and willow poles to land owners who need them for soil conservation purposes within the Kaipara catchment.